Photo: ©DTothill 07989 439913

 - Please ensure you train sufficiently for your event

-- Please do not run on the day if you are feeling unwell or still recovering from an illness – if you are unsure please consult your doctor before the event
+- Please do not run on the day if you are feeling unwell or still recovering from an illness – if you are unsure please consult your doctor before the event.
+For further information on the risks of taking Ibuprofen or NSAID’s before, during or after your race, please click here

 - For full training information please go to our training page